haroldparis/origines/README.md

 Here are the next steps I will dive into:
 - Adding the footer click-to-show menu
-- Testing support and "works well with" Yoast SEO, Digg Digg and Contact Form 7 which are definitely some of my prefered plugins.
+- Testing support and "works well with" Digg Digg and Contact Form 7 which are definitely some of my prefered plugins.
 - Launching a website to showcase Origines
 - Integrating Less support to remove styling from the templates and use it in the CSS